Ultralight Backpacking Gear 2026: Best Tested Picks

 The ultralight cook system debate essentially comes down to: how much do you value hot meals?

 No-cook option (0 grams): Some ultralight purists eliminate the cook system entirely, eating cold-soaked meals, bars, and no-cook foods.
 This saves 200 to 400 grams and eliminates fuel weight.
-I did this for a week on the JMT and missed hot coffee so much that I bought a stove at the Muir Trail Ranch resupply.

 Alcohol stove (50-100 grams): A DIY cat food can stove or a commercial option like the Trail Designs Caldera Cone provides hot water at minimal weight.
 Alcohol fuel is heavier per boil than canister fuel, making this best for short trips or solo use.